SEIR-0508/u4_django_fullstack/README.md

 - A functioning SPA built with React, or with Django Views
 - A front-end Router that has a landing page with each Venue, with clickable links to see the individal shows belonging to each
 - At least 1 additional route of Create, Update, or Delete for at least 1 of your models

-We will be presenting our projects Thursday 4/6 11AM EST